 The mismanagement of any of these conditions can lead to a serious birth injury that necessitates a lifetime of special treatment and care.
 Our dedicated birth injury lawyers in Georgia can help file a claim against the negligent party or parties responsible for your child’s birth injury and evaluate the potential damages in your case to determine how much you may be eligible to recover.

-Common Birth Injuries Caused by Medical Negligence
+What are Common Birth Injuries Caused by Medical Negligence?

 Medical negligence can cause a variety of different birth injuries in babies.
 Depending on the severity of the birth injury, a child may suffer from a permanent disability that lasts throughout their lifetime.
 If your baby has suffered birth injuries, you should be aware of how these injuries can develop and what legal steps you can take to recover compensation for the cost of your child's care and other losses.